dgmd-e-17/Search-and-Rescue-in-DuckieTown/README.md

 **Start LLaVa Services**<br/>
 Note: *Instructions and image taken from Github Repository above*

-The LLM model is deployed locally and can be used either via web interface, or as a CLI command.
+The LLM model is deployed locally and can be used either via web interface or as a CLI command.
 In either case, we need the following infrastructure.

 ![alt text](images/llava-arch.png)